textpotential/bibliarchic/chapt1.md

 [^ambiguity]: Drucker, "Interface Theory," 1.
 [^event]: Drucker, "Interface Theory," 3.

 Critiquing the "window" metaphor that is so prevalent in our understanding of interface, Drucker pushes us to imagine interface as an event, both a thing *and* a process, both noun and verb as we saw in our exploration of definitions above.[^window] Drucker's binary rhetoric of entity to event might suggest that she devalues the materiality or thingness or noun character of interface in order to highlight the productive process at work in event.
 Yet, if we look closely at her concept of event, we get a more material sense of what she is doing with interface as "not a thing."[^thing] Drucker writes, "Probabilistic materiality conceives of a text as an event, rather than an entity.
 The event is the entire system of reader, aesthetic object and interpretation."[^entire] Much like we saw in Plate's suggestion of religion as technology irreducible to belief,[^plate_techne] here, Drucker's interface as event entails entity without being reducible to it.
 Interface as event accounts for both the material conditions of the participants and the process of their interaction.
 The "entire system" of Drucker's interface as event, which includes "reader, aesthetic object, and interpretation," maps nicely onto Watts's three dimensions of scripture, performative, iconic, and semantic, respectively.[^drucker_watts] Like Plate and Watts, Drucker resists a reductive approach that might conceptualize interface as simply a window to content and user as a mechanistic consumer.

 Interface as event always exceeds content and consumption.
+If we think of consumption as the absorption or consolidation of one entity into another, then the earliest definitions of interface already suggested the irreducibility to consumption of interface.
+Interface is the moment and space of interaction of two *distinct* entities.
+If one participant in the event of interface absorbs the other or if the distinct entities consolidate into one entity, there is no longer any interface.
+Thus, the very notion of interface is predicated on resistance to consumption.
+Some interfaces are more durable in their resistance to consumption, while others are designed to quickly resolve into consumption by one participant or another.
+In this project, I am interested in bible interfaces that ongoingly resist consumption--bible interfaces that consistently promote interface, the sustained engagement that happens in the moment and space when *different* entities interact and simply cannot consume one another.[^consume]

 [^window]: Drucker, "Interface Theory," 9.
 [^thing]: Drucker, "Interface Theory," 7-8.
 [^drucker_watts]: Watts, "Three Dimensions of Scriptures," 6.
 [^entire]: Drucker, "Entity to Event," 8.
 [^plate_techne]: Plate, *5 1/2 Objects*, 22.
+[^consume]: This notion of consumption as homogeneity, consolidation, and absortption and my resistance to it in articuating a rich notion of interface comes from a combination of the dominant view of media as homogenizing in the Frankfurt School and Emmanuel Levinas's notion of proximity as that which infinitely resists homogenization.
+For an example of the Frankfurt School view of the role of technologies in consumption, see the discussion of the telephone and radio in Max Horkheimer and Theodor W.
+Adorno's essay, "The Culture Industry: Enlightenment as Mass Deception," in *Dialectic of Enlightenment (New York: Herder and Herder, 1972), 94-96.
+As will become clear throughout this project, I do not hold the same pessimism about technologies that pervaded the Frankfurt School's critiques.
+For an example of Levinasian proximity as resisting consumption, see the note on obsession, a synonym for proximity, in Emmanuel Levinas, *Otherwise than Being, Or, Beyond Essence*, trans.
+Alphonso Lingis (Pittsburgh, Pa.: Duquesne University Press, 2009), 191, n.
+10.

 ## Provoking Probabilistic Production ##